-The artificial financial market described by the Minority Game can be regarded as an ecosystem where different types of species of traders interact.
-The three main species are producers, who trade in a deterministic way, speculators, who are adaptive, and noise traders, who behave randomly (see the appendix).
-The interaction between these three species, which was first studied in [11], will be the subject of the present section.
+speculators - who are adaptive - and noise traders - who behave randomly (see the appendix).
+The interaction between these three species, which has been first studied in ref.
+[11], will be the subject of the present section.

 We shall discuss the Minority Game with fixed capitals, for which we can rely on analytic results [18].
-This allows us to quantify the effect of the change in concentration of one species on itself, on the other species and on the global behaviour.
+This allows us to quantify the effect of the change in concentration of one species on itself, on the other species and on the global behavior.

-As a measure of the efficiency of the market, one can take the signal-to-noise ratio, which in the present context is simply $H/(\sigma^2 - H)$ .
-This accounts for the fact that even if some profitable trading opportunities exist (i.e. H > 0), they can only be detected if their intensity exceeds that of stochastic fluctuations (volatility $\sigma^2 - H$ ).
-The signal-to-noise ratio gives a measure of efficiency which is particularly relevant for speculators.
-A second measure of efficiency is volatility: market participants take into account expected payoffs and risk, in a proportion related to their risk aversion (and their time horizon).
+As a measure of the efficiency of the market, one can take the signal to noise ratio, which in the present context is just $H/(\sigma^2-H)$ .
+This accounts for the fact that even if some profitable trading opportunities exist (i.e. H>0), they can only be detected if their intensity exceeds that of stochastic fluctuations (volatility $\sigma^2-H$ ).
+The signal to noise trader gives a measure of efficiency which is particularly relevant for speculators.
+A second measure of efficiency is volatility: Market participants take into account expected payoffs and risk, in a proportion related to their risk aversion (and their time horizon).
 While speculators or noise traders may be close to risk neutral, producers are risk averse; for the latter, the fluctuations are a more relevant measure of efficiency.

 The impact of noise traders on the market ecology, as discussed elsewhere [11], is easy to characterize.
 They do not contribute to H, but they contribute to the losses $\sigma^2$ .
 Noise traders do not affect the payoffs of other species.
 They only contribute to volatility (see the appendix).
-We shall then concentrate on the interaction between speculators and producers.
-Figure 6 illustrates the effects of adding an agent to a market with a fixed number of producers, as the number
+We shall than concentrate on the interaction between speculators and producers.
+Fig. 6 illustrates the effects of adding an agent to a market with a fixed number of producers, as the number of speculators varies (both numbers are computed in units of P, see appendix).